nulogy/design-system/docs/catalog/visual_style/typography.md

 ```

 ## Interface text
-By default, interface text should be set at 16px.
+By default, interface text should be set at 16px with the line height of 1.5(24px).
 Smaller text may be desirable for certain purposes and can be set at either 14px or 12px.
+Other available line height values are 16px and 32px.

 ```type
 {